Coastal

 Zanzibar

-Zanzibar is a beautiful East African island that lies in the bluish-green Indian Ocean about 40km off the mainland of Tanzania.
+Zanzibar is a beautiful East African island that lies in the Indian Ocean about 40km off the mainland of Tanzania.
 It is a romantic and historical island that for centuries beckoned over visitors from the Arabian peninsular, Persia, the Orient, Europe and even inner East Africa.
 Indeed, Zanzibar is a crossroad of cultures.

 The attractions of the island, first and foremost, include the antique Stone town in the west of the island and the pristine untouched beaches at the other ends.
 Other attractions include dhows and the fishing canoes, tropical plantations and the forest reserves, colourful people and narrow streets.